 Growing Vegetables and other foods from seeds

 - Gardening is a fun, healthy, and peaceful activity enjoyed by millions of people, states Dennis Sons from Tn Nursery, a leading nursery shipper in Tennessee.
-However, it is also an efficient activity to provide you with delicious, nutritious produce for free!
+However, it is also an efficient activity to provide delicious, nutritious produce for free!
 Most people agree that home-grown fruits and vegetables are superior in flavor and quality to those sold in the grocery store.
 By growing your produce, you can control what varieties you get, what gets sprayed on them, and when they are harvested.
 You won't have to put up with bland, under-ripe, and pesticide-soaked food from the store, and you'll never have to repurchase another starter plant!
 Here's how to grow your own from seed.

-The beauty of growing from seed is that you can start most fruit and vegetable seeds indoors before planting them outside.
-That helps to ensure that they're protected from fungus and insect damage while they're in their most delicate stage of life.
+- The beauty of growing from seed is that you can start most fruit and vegetable seeds indoors before planting them outside.
+That helps to ensure they're protected from fungus and insect damage while in their most delicate stage of life.
 Most seedlings can be safely planted outside after the threat of frost has passed.